find your perfect postgrad program

 Our Scientific Research and Communication MSc is ideal for those looking for a career in science, writing or journalism, research, education and more.
 At Warwick you will gain the necessary English language and writing skills and experience in cutting-edge cross-disciplinary research, helping you to learn how to communicate complicated scientific concepts to various audiences.

 Do you want to become an expert in communicating scientific concepts?
-Whether you are preparing for a career in scientific writing, education or communication, this course is the one for you.
+Whether you are preparing for a career in scientific writing, education or communication, this course may be ideal for you.

-You will choose from over 50 modules and tailor the course to your specific scientific skills and interests.
+You will choose from modules from across the Faculty of Science, Engineering and Medicine (SEM), as well as some cross-disciplinary modules (timetabling and capacity permitting), and tailor the course to your specific scientific skills and interests.
 You will enhance your communication and English Language skills, learning to convey advanced technical scientific concepts for journals, classrooms, or the media.

 You will also undertake a bespoke research project, gaining research experience using our state-of-the-art facilities in an interdisciplinary environment.
 You will gain advanced knowledge in your chosen fields and learn to communicate with a range of audiences, preparing you for a career in research, scientific writing, science education or science communication.